Penning-In the Hungarian Partridge

 A New Bird in the Flock – the French Redleg Partridge

 The red-legged partridge is a game bird in the partridge family sometimes known as French Partridge or simply as Redleg Partridges.
-Bred for centuries on gamebird farms in France and Italy, the Redleg has not been bred on a commercial scale in the United States (in comparison to the many [...]
+Bred for centuries on gamebird farms in France and [...]

 Read Post